PakmanGames/2aa4-maze-runner-refactor/A3Planning.md

 #### Observer Pattern
 - Runner, only move when state change from the solver
+- Path is subject, PathObserver class "has a" runner maybe, update runner on Path change (reads new character)

 #### Factory Pattern
 - Maze builder class, created tiles and Maze object